DrieStone/TeslaData-Widget/README.md

 ## Usage
 You obviously need a TeslaFi account (and a Tesla).
 Get your [API Key](https://teslafi.com/api.php).

+* Download Scriptable to your iOS device
 * Download the TeslaFi Widget.js file to you iCloud/scriptables folder
-* Create a small scriptables widget
+* Create a small scriptable widget
 * Under widget options, select "TeslaFi Widget" and enter the API key into the widget parameters

 There are a few options if you want to turn on/off battery percentage and estimated range (and if you'd like to use the car's range, or the TeslaFi estimate).
 These options are the constants at the top of the file (set the variables as true/false)